Multirate Exponential Rosenbrock Methods

 The remainder of this paper is organized as follows.
 We first present the structure of ExpRB methods (Section \ref{sec2.1}).
-Then following the above approach outlined for MERK methods, in Section \ref{sec2.2} we interpret the corresponding ExpRB internal stages and time step approximations as exact solutions to modified `fast' initial-value problems, thereby deriving MERB methods.
+Then in Section \ref{sec2.2} we interpret the corresponding ExpRB internal stages and time step approximations as exact solutions to modified ``fast'' initial-value problems, thereby deriving MERB methods.
 In Section \ref{sec:analysis} we present rigorous convergence analysis for this family of newly-proposed methods.
-Then in Section \ref{section:2.4} we construct specific multirate methods from this family for practice use, and discuss techniques for their numerical implementation in Section \ref{section:2.5}.
+Then in Section \ref{section:2.4} we construct specific multirate methods from this family for practical use, and discuss techniques for their numerical implementation in Section \ref{section:2.5}.
 In Section \ref{sec:numerical_results} we provide detailed numerical results to compare the performance of the proposed methods with the recent MERK methods of orders three through five, as well as with third and fourth order explicit MRI-GARK methods.
 Finally, we provide concluding remarks and discuss avenues for future research in Section \ref{sec:conclusion}.